 In 1979 a national umbrella organisation was established, the Federation of Islamic Associations of New Zealand (FIANZ).
 The National Islamic Women’s Council and the Ulama Council, which gives advice on religious matters, are affiliated to FIANZ.
 There are two Islamic schools in Auckland: Al Madinah School and Zayed College for Girls.
 A number of Muslim communities, such as the Mount Roskill Islamic Centre (Masjid Umar) in Auckland, are not affiliated to FIANZ.

 In the 21st century Muslims have become more prominent in New Zealand life.
-Eid-al-Fitr, the feast at the end of the annual fasting month of Ramadan, is celebrated in Parliament.
+Eid al-Fitr, the feast at the end of the annual fasting month of Ramadan, is celebrated in Parliament.
 An Islamic Awareness Week is held annually and mosques around the country host open days.
-The profile of Muslims has also been affected by the 11 September 2001 suicide bombings in New York, US, and, closer to home, the Bali bombings of 2002 and 2005.
+The profile of Muslims was also affected by the 11 September 2001 suicide bombings in New York and Washington, and, closer to home, the Bali bombings of 2002 and 2005.
 The imprisonment and trial of Algerian politician Ahmad Zaoui under counter-terrorism laws also brought the ‘war on terror’ home to New Zealanders.

 In 2002 Ashraf Choudhary became the first Muslim MP.

 New Zealand Muslims have experienced religious and racial abuse and assault, and damage to property, including an arson attack on the Hamilton mosque in 1998.
-In 2019, 50 Muslims were killed and 50 wounded when a terrorist attacked two Christchurch mosques.
-Muslims have also experienced difficulties at work, especially over the wearing of the hijab (headscarf), and provision for prayers.
+In 2019, 51 Muslims were killed and 49 wounded when a terrorist gunman attacked two Christchurch mosques.
+Muslims have also experienced difficulties at work, especially over the wearing of the hijab (headscarf) and provision for prayers.
 Schools such as Hagley Community College in Christchurch have prayer facilities for Muslim students.

 In 1980 Muslims objected to screening of the television documentary Death of a princess, about the execution of a Saudi princess for adultery.
-In 2006 they objected to publication of anti-Muslim cartoons, originally published in Denmark.
+In 2006 they objected to the republication of anti-Muslim cartoons originally published in Denmark.
 A meeting hosted by the Human Rights Commission agreed on a joint statement undertaking not to publish the cartoons in New Zealand.

-In 2013 New Zealand was home to more than 19,100 Sikhs, a religious and ethnic community based in the Indian state of Punjab.
-The population more than doubled between 2006 and 2013.
+In 2013 New Zealand was home to more than 19,000 Sikhs, a religious and ethnic community based in the Indian state of Punjab.
+The population had more than doubled between 2006 and 2013, and increased almost sevenfold since the 1990s.
 The New Zealand Sikh Society was established in 1964.
-Sikh numbers were very small until the changes to immigration policy in the 1980s.
+Sikh numbers were very small before the changes to immigration policy in the 1980s.
 The first Sikh gurudwara (temple) opened in Hamilton in 1997.
-Seven more gurudwaras were set up in the Auckland area, and others in Tauranga, Te Puke, Hastings, Palmerston North and Wellington.
-The community has increased almost sevenfold since the 1990s, and in 2009 the first South Island centre opened, in Christchurch.
+Seven more gurudwaras were set up in the Auckland area, and others in Tauranga, Te Puke, Hastings, Palmerston North and Wellington. and in 2009 the first South Island centre opened, in Christchurch.